SB154 Alabama 2017 Session

 Summary

-This bill would also provide enhanced criminal penalties for the unlawful possession or unlawful distribution of heroin and any synthetic controlled substance opioid analogue.
+- Provides enhanced penalties for unlawful possession or distribution of heroin and any synthetic controlled substance opioid analogue.

 Bill Actions